Advertising is straightforward. You pay money, the media company publishes or broadcasts your message. You control your message and its presentation.

 You can’t even be sure your message will run.

-In theory, you get publicity when the story you tell is so compelling journalists and editors fall over themselves to publish it.
+In theory, you get publicity when your story is so compelling journalists fall over themselves to publish it.
 Remember their idea of compelling isn’t the same as yours.

 Editors need to give readers, viewers or listeners the hottest news, up-to-date information, the most relevant background features and the best stories.
 They also look for entertaining material to brighten their pages.
 They can be grumpy.